MrCabss69/RepoGPT/README.md

-#RepoGPT
+# RepoGPT

-RepoGPT is a tool designed to generate fast and detailed summaries of projects or repositories.
+RepoGPT is a tool based on: [gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) and [gptrepo](https://github.com/zackees/gptrepo), designed to generate fast and detailed summaries of projects or repositories.
 These summaries are optimized to be consumed directly by ChatGPT, making it easy to understand the project without the need for additional context.

 ## Characteristics